bbauska/Coursera-Bootstrap/readme.md

 are familiar with JavaScript objects, you begin to understand the syntax very, very quickly.

-The first task that I\'m going to configure is SASS.
+The first task that I&apos;m going to configure is SASS.

 I type in SASS here, and then inside SASS, I say dist.
 Now you have to believe that this is how the configuration is done.